asolidum/blog_original/README.md

 5) git push -u origin master

 To pull from original: git fetch upstream
-To merge to original: git merge upstream/master
+To merge from original: git merge upstream/master